Kvngtheta/ciphersplit/README.md

 A secure file and directory encryption tool that reverses, chunks, encrypts, and scrambles your files.
 Supports recursive directory encryption.
 No external dependencies required - uses only standard C++17.

+This is apart of my testing for file encryption when doing Ransomware Simulations.

 ## Features

 - Content Reversal - Entire file is reversed before processing